Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - The four primary reports (Platform, Database, Title and Item Reports) defined by COUNTER, highly flexible with multiple filter options, and with associated Standard Views of the COUNTER Reports.
      -

-   * - COUNTER_SUSHI API
+   * - COUNTER API
-     - A RESTful implementation of SUSHI automation intended to return COUNTER Release 5 reports and snippets of COUNTER usage in JSON format.
+     - A RESTful implementation of automation intended to return COUNTER Release 5 reports and snippets of COUNTER usage in JSON format.
+Formerly known as COUNTER_SUSHI API.

+     COUNTER compliance requires report providers to implement the COUNTER API.
      -

    * - Crawler